thomd/random-files-generator/README.md

 # files(1)

-`files(1)` is lorem ipsum for files.
+`files(1)` is a dummy files generator.

-Need some dummy files for testing things out in bash?

-Think about learning [git][1] and need some dummy files or testing a [rsync][2] script.
+Think about learning [git][1] and need some dummy files or testing a [rsync][2] script with some dummy files.

 ## Usage

+    Usage: files [options] [number-of-files/folders]

+    Options:

+      -f, --wordfile   Location of a wordfile
+      -c, --content    Add Content to existing files -v, --version    Output version
+      -h, --help       This message

+`files(1)` uses random words from a wordlist for naming files and folders.
+The content of each file is the same a the filename.

+Out-of-the-box `files(1)` uses the standard OSX wordlist `/usr/share/dict/words`.
+If this wordlist does not exist, `files(1)` uses letters for naming files and folders.

+You may provide a own wordlist via

+    $ echo -e "foo
+    $ bar
+    $ baz" > ~/.my_own_private_wordlist
+    $ export WORDLIST=~/.my_own_private_wordlist

+or provide words via STDIN:

+    $ files 10 <<< "foo"

 The three key parameter for generating files are

 * number of files
-* number of folders which contains these files
+* number of folders
-* number of files to put into these folders (defaults to 50%)
+* number of files to be moved into these folders

+All three parameter are optional.

 ## Examples

-Generate 20 files in current working directory:

-    files 20
+generate a random number of files and folders:

-    files -f 20
+    $ files

-Generate 20 files and 2 folders.
-Put **half of the files** into the 2
-folders:
+generate 10 files, some of them in folders:

-    files 20 2
+    $ files 10

+generate 10 files only:

+    $ files 10 0

+generate 10 files of which 6 files are in 2 folders:

-    files -f 20 -d 2
+    $ files 10 2 6

-generate 20 files and 5 folders.
-Put 15 files equally into the 5
-folders (hence 5 files remain in the current directory):

-    files 20 5 15
-    files -f 20 -d 5 -p 15

-Instead of generating new files, append new content to all files within the current directory and sub-directories (be aware thst this affects ALL files, even non-generated files):
+append furher content to all files in current working directory:

-    files -c
+    $ files -c

+generate files and folders using words from `mywords.txt`:

+    $ files -f mywords.txt
+    $ cat mywords.txt | files                      # using STDIN

+generate 10 files using a single word "foo":

+    $ files 10 <<< "foo"
+    $ echo -e "foo" | files 10                     # using STDIN

 ## Installation

     make install

+## Testing

+    make test

+Tesitng framework is [bats][3].

 ## Help